Wander In The Desert.

 I made it to the visitor center by 9 am shortly after passing my second border patrol inspection.

 The park is completely surrounded by military installations.
 Both the Holloman Air Force Base and White Sands Missile Range (largest US military installation) regularly conduct missile tests in the area rendering the park off limits during these periods.
+(Be sure to check for park closures)

 After getting a camping permit, I took a gander at the exhibits and presentations on the adjacent room from the front desk.
 I was particularly amazed at the process of how long it took for the sand dunes to become what they are now – some million years.
 Interestingly, human footprints were found here from the last ice age, some 11700 years ago, believed to be hunting ground sloths.